tab1-web/faq/docs/support/troubleshooting/game-issues.md

 **For players in South America:**
 The most reliable solution is to use a VPN to bypass a known damaged internet backbone between South America and the game's servers.

 *   **Use a VPN:** Connect to a **New York, USA** server, as this is the location officially recommended by GMs to avoid the broken route.
 Many VPNs offer free trials.
+(Close game before switching VPN)
 *   **Alternative Locations:** If New York doesn't work, try other US cities like Miami or Washington, European server or other VPNs.

 **Why is this happening?**